Comdex/cherry-hook/README.md

 First of all, you need to configurate the webhook of your repository.

 + Go to your repository's setting.
-Add a webhook.
+Add a webhook, set json format.
 + Set the Payload URL to your server.
 If you don't want to use the 80 port, then set it like this `http://your.domain.name:8888`.
 + Click confirm button.